Table of contents

 3. Effortless Customization - Tailored configuration interfaces allow for quick and simple customization of the scanner settings and performance.

-We will now introduce the two views that make up the core of the MRZ Scanner to offer a clearer idea of the design before you begin development on your own application.
+We will now introduce the core view of the MRZ Scanner to offer a clearer idea of the design before you begin development on your own application.

 Views